OnleeRetta/Defeat-The-Evil-Wizard/README.md

 # Defeat-The-Evil-Wizard

-Description
 "Defeat the Evil Wizard" is a text-based, turn-based battle game written in Python.
 Players can choose from different character classes, each with unique abilities, to battle against an evil wizard.
-The game includes features such as attacking, using special abilities, healing, and viewing character stats.
+The game includes attacking, using special skills, healing, and viewing character stats.
 The goal is to defeat the evil wizard by strategically using your character's abilities.

 Features
 - Four character classes: Warrior, Mage, Hobbit, and Nun.
 - Each character class has two unique abilities.
 - Healing mechanic to restore health.
-- Randomized attack damage to add an element of chance.
+- Randomized attack damage adds an element of chance.
 - Turn-based battle system.
 - Victory and defeat messages based on the outcome of the battle.